jbakse/site_builder/content/music/index.md

 [[illustration: fundamental, harmonic overtone, sum]]

 Subtractive Synthesis
-: In subtractive synthesis a tone with rich overtones is filtered with frequency-pass filters.
-Subtracting different overtones to create new timbres.
+: In subtractive synthesis a tone with rich overtones is filtered with frequency-pass filters that subtract different overtones to create new timbres.
 Square and sawtooth waves have strong overtones and are often used as the source in subtractive synthesis.
 The [Minimoog](https://en.wikipedia.org/wiki/Minimoog) and other 1970's synthesizers often used subtractive synthesis.

 Wavetable Synthesis
 : In wavetable synthesis the wave isn't generated with a periodic function or math.
 It is simply stored as data which is used by the synthesizer.

 Sampled Synthesis
-: Sampled Synthesis is a type of wavetable synthesis where the stored wave data is recorded from physical instruments.
+: Sampled synthesis is a type of wavetable synthesis where the stored wave data is recorded from physical instruments.

 FM and AM Synthesis
 : In FM and AM synthesis simple square, sine, or other oscillators are chained together.
 This allows one oscillator to change the frequency or amplitude of the other, usually at a rate higher than the fundamental frequency being played.
 This results in tremolo and vibrato effects.